front-end-foundations/6-Basilica/readme.md

 We will recreate the popover HTML using JavaScript.
 One advantage of making our popover dynamic is that we will be able to reuse it elsewhere on our page.

-Delete the current div at the bottom of our page:
+Delete the betainfo div at the bottom of our page:

 ```html
 <!-- <div class="betainfo">